KF Spartak Tirana

-KF Spartak Tirana (KF Spartaku Tiranë) is an Albanian football club based the capital city Tirana.
-They currently compete in the Kategoria e Tretë.
+KF Spartak Tirana (KF Spartaku Tiranë) is an Albanian football club based in Tirana.
+They last competed in Kategoria e Tretë, the fourth tier of Albanian football.

 History

-The club was founded in 1950 as the team of the trade unions.
-Spartak Tirana managed to play in the years 1954, 1955 and 1957 in the Kategoria Superiore.
-Due to the reorganisation of sports teams in 1959–1960, most of the best players of Spartak Tirana transferred to 17 Nëntori (today Sportklub Tirana).
+The club was established in 1950 as the football team of Albania’s trade unions.
+Spartak Tirana competed in Kategoria Superiore during the 1954, 1955 and 1957 seasons.
+Following a nationwide reorganization of Albanian sports clubs between 1959 and 1960, many of the club’s leading players were transferred to 17 Nëntori (now Sportklub Tirana).

-The club was dissolved in 1959, and was refounded in 2012.
-A group of people passionate about football and football history (Artan Vangjeli, Telman Perleka, Rezart Sejdini, Leonard Haroku, Gilbert Hysko) with the sponsorship of the IDS Company (run by Agron Shehaj and Fatmir Lamcja) formed the football team, which currently competes in the Kategoria e Tretë.
+Spartak Tirana was dissolved in 1959 and remained inactive for more than five decades before being re-established in 2012.
+The revival of the club was led by a group of football enthusiasts and historians, including Artan Vangjeli, Telman Perleka, Rezart Sejdini, Leonard Haroku and Gilbert Hysko, with financial backing from IDS Company, owned by Agron Shehaj and Fatmir Lamcja.
+Since its reformation, the club has competed in Kategoria e Tretë.